Latest updates:

 Wyoming SF 111

 The Wyoming Senate passed this bill by a vote of 22 to 9 on February 2nd.
-However, the House did not assign it, and the deadline has now passed.
+However, the Republican leadership in the House refused to put it on the agenda.
 The bill will have to wait until next year before it can be heard by the House.

 Substituted: